In March 2018, 2019, 2020, and 2023, I was honored to be a Delegate to The United Nations for the Commission on The Status of Women (CSW).

 In Jordan, the demand for water grew by 300% in the past 5 years making it the 3rd most water scarce country in the world.
 Water in their part of the world is at its breaking point.
 A profound statement I heard is: “Those who have control of water have control of life”.

-When you see and hear how poor conditions are for so many people around the world, it helps us appreciate what we have and the opportunities we have to be free and live a happy and empowered life.
+Seeing and hearing how poor conditions are for so many people around the world, helps us appreciate what we have and the opportunities we have to be free and live a happy and empowered life.

 What was so amazing is that I saw no political agendas and only experienced thousands of smart, amazing women from all walks of life coming together to share best practices, improve the lives of women and girls everywhere and find ways to make the world a better place.